pichim/PM2_PES_Board_Example/docs/markdown/general_info.md

 ### File Storage Location
 -------------------------
 In Mbed Studio, the Mbed project folder is typically situated in the workspace directory where you created or imported the project.
-To locate the Mbed project folder and the .hex file:
+To locate the Mbed project folder and the .bin file:

 **1. Project Folder Location:**
 - Open the "This PC" folder.